BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 The most effective remedy is to harbor doubts about our own competence, to be skeptical of ourselves, to maintain self-awareness at a metacognitive level, and to be able to live in a contradictory world and recognize those contradictions.
 These contradictions live on the borders of hyperreality---in slums, cobalt mines, the streets of New York City, the border of Mexico, the fortress of the European sea, refugee camps, and the 'ugly' parts of the world.

-Now, I am not sure if I can agree with the cynical viewpoint of Baudrillard.
+I am not sure if I can agree with the cynical viewpoint of Baudrillard.
 His overly dramatic and playful writings are interesting but also contradictory, probably by design.
 He would probably be horrified at our attempt to [simulate the whole earth](https://blogs.nvidia.com/blog/earth-2-supercomputer/) to predict and control our future.
 But how else can we deal with an open, unpredictable future other than the pursuit of more and more accurate predictions?
 Esposito asks if this future will still be open {% cite esposito:2024 esposito:2023 %}.

 It appears to me that logical reasoning alone is not sufficiently compelling.
+Science and technology is not enough.
+It feels like we lack spiritual growth.
 Maybe Rorty is right about the importance of empathic stories.
 But where are these stories in the mainstream?
 Are we already too cynical, too ironic?